mrsushilshrestha/python/README.md

 print(math.sqrt(16))  # Output: 4.0
 Object-Oriented Programming (OOP) 🏗️
-Object-Oriented Programming (OOP) is a paradigm where you design your code around classes and objects.
-Python allows you to define classes with attributes and methods.
+Object-Oriented Programming (OOP) is a paradigm that revolves around designing code using classes and objects.
+Python allows you to define classes with attributes (variables) and methods (functions).

-Key OOP Concepts:
+Key Concepts in OOP:

-Classes & Objects: A class is a blueprint, and an object is an instance of the class.
+Classes & Objects: A class is a blueprint for creating objects.
 Methods: Functions defined inside a class.
-Attributes: Variables that belong to the class.
+Attributes: Variables that belong to a class.
-Inheritance: Creating new classes based on existing ones.
+Inheritance: Deriving new classes from existing ones.
 Example:

 python